godotengine/godot/CONTRIBUTING.md

 #### Provide a Simple,  Example Project

 Sometimes an unexpected behavior happens in your project.
+In such case understand that:

+* What happens to you may not happen to other users.
-In such case understand that we can't always take a look at your project.
-Providing **a simple project** that isolates and reproduces the issue is always the **the best way for us to fix it**.
+* We can't take the time a look at your project, learn it and then figure out why it's failing.

+To speed up our work, prepare for us **a simple project** that isolates and reproduces the issue.
+This is always the **the best way for us to fix it**.

 ### Contributing Pull Requests